From Shy to Confident: Helping Kids Thrive Socially

 6. Avoid Labels

-7. Provide a Supportive Environment
+7. Provide a Supportive Home Environment

 How the School of Confidence Can Help

 Helping your child move from shy to self-assured is a journey, not a race.
-With patience, encouragement, and the right tools, you can help them build the confidence they need to thrive in social situations and beyond.
+With patience, encouragement, and the right tools, you can help them build the confidence to thrive in social situations and beyond.
+Every small step forward is worth celebrating — because every child deserves to feel confident in who they are.